chrismatthews939/DataEng-Learning-Journal/10. Production Environment/Topic-4-Performance-monitoring-and-service-management.md

 Downstream bottlenecks appear when writes stall - warehouse concurrency is maxed, object store errors spike, or a rate limit kicks in.

+---

+# Lesson 4 - Incident Response Essentials

+Incidents are about coordination under pressure.
+This lesson gives you a calm, repeatable rhythm: define what an incident is, assign clear roles, restore service first, and communicate in a way that lowers stress for everyone involved.

+An incident is any unplanned event that degrades service or data quality for users or downstream teams.
+By declaring early, you can downgrade the severity later.
+It’s best to keep a short, unambiguous scale tied to impact and urgency.
+For example:

+- **Sev1:** User-visible outage or critical data corruption;
+- **Sev2:** Partial degradation or missed, time-sensitive data;
+- **Sev3:** Have a check-in to discuss progress and align on goals.

+## Incident Responce Team Roles

+1. The **Incident Commander** (IC) owns decisions and keeps focus;

+2. **Resolvers** work the technical steps;

+3. A **Comms Lead** updates stakeholders;

+4. The **Scribe** captures a clean timeline.

+## Communication that lowers stress

+Communicate on a predictable cadence and in a predictable format.
+Good updates answer five things:

+**1. What changed**

+State the symptom in SLI terms with numbers and trend.
+Name the metric, its current value, and how far it moved from normal.
+Pattern: “p95 ingest latency ↑ from 6m to 18m (+12m) and still rising.”
+Batch example: “Freshness breached: dashboard is 35m late (target: by 09:00).”
+Streaming example: “Event-to-serve p95 is 3.2s (baseline 900ms).”

+**2. Where**

+Pinpoint the scope so the right people look in the right place.
+Include service/pipeline, environment, region, and (if known) the stage/component.
+Pattern: “Service orders-ingest in prod/eu-west-2, transform stage.”
+Tip: Use your canonical names (exact service ID, dataset, pool name) to avoid ambiguity.

+**3. Since when**

+Give a timestamp and any correlated change (deploy, feature flag, config).
+This anchors the timeline and speeds correlation.

+Pattern: “Since 10:05 BST, shortly after deploy #42 (feature flag adaptiveJoin=true).”

+`Tip: Always include timezone (or UTC) to avoid confusion across teams.`

+**4. Current impact**

+Describe the user-visible effect in plain language.
+Tie it to an SLO/SLA if applicable.
+Pattern: “Users see stale sales data; ‘fresh by 09:00’ SLO breached.
+Estimated affected reports: Sales Daily, Finance EOD.”
+Streaming variant: “Orders API is slower; 2% of calls exceed SLO.
+No errors, just elevated latency.”

+**5. Next step**

+Say exactly what will happen now, who owns it, the time-box, and when the next update will arrive.
+Pattern: “Mitigation: raise warehouse load-pool concurrency from 4→8 (owner: Priya), 10-minute time-box.
+Next update: 10:25 BST.”
+If rolling back: “Rollback deploy #42 in progress (owner: Alex), verify p95/lag for 10 minutes, update at 10:20.”

+---

+# Lesson 5 - Playbooks, Alerting & Real-Time Monitoring